 VAT and registration tax on lease of immovable properties

-Leases of residential and commercial buildings, or portion thereof, generally are exempt from VAT with no right to deduction and subject to the registration tax at 2% or 1% rate.
+Leases of residential and commercial buildings, or portions thereof, generally are exempt from VAT with no right to deduction and subject to the registration tax at a 2% or 1% rate.

 Different VAT rates, VAT treatment, and registration tax treatment apply depending on the type of buildings the lease refers to (e.g. residential, commercial buildings) and the supplier (e.g. individual, constructions companies, taxable persons other than construction companies).

 Specific rules apply in case of financial leases of residential and commercial buildings from a registration tax perspective.

 At the moment of the importation of goods into the EU territory, customs duties are applied.
 The amount of customs duties to pay depends on the value and nature of the goods imported.
 In particular, for each kind of good, the Common Customs Tariff provides a tax rate to be applied to the value or number of the goods imported.

 The correct classification of the goods is one of the most important issues to consider when an economic operator introduces goods in Italy.
 A wrong classification can give rise to the application of higher customs duties, and the operator could face a tax burden not due, or to the application of lower customs duties, and this situation could lead to a tax assessment by the Italian Customs Authority.

 The value of the goods is represented by the transaction value, hence, the price actually paid or payable for the goods when sold for exportation to the customs territory of the EU, provided that: